 4. It allows you to tailor your content.

-First, you can start by analyzing the behavior of your buyer personas:
+Analyze the behavior of your buyer personas:

 5. It makes your ABM campaigns stronger.